OMosimege/recipe-app-api/README.md

 The API will then be available at [http://127.0.0.1:8000](http://127.0.0.1:8000).

 ## To run commands
+To run commands on terminal, use `docker-compose run --rm app sh -c "<command>"` e.g.
 ```
 docker-compose run --rm app sh -c "django-admin startproject app ."
 ```